Water Services Policy and Legislation

 Economic regulation is a key feature of Local Water Done Well, intended to ensure consumers pay efficient, cost-reflective prices for water services, that those services are delivered to an acceptable quality, and that council is investing sufficiently in their infrastructure.

 Development of an economic regulation system for water services will be led by the Ministry of Business, Innovation and Employment.
-Relevant provisions would be included in the second Local Water Done Well Bill (to be passed in mid-2025), and implemented by the Commerce Commission after that point.
+Relevant provisions are in the Local Government (Water Services) Bill introduced into Parliament in December 2024 (expected to be passed in mid-2025), and implemented by the Commerce Commission after that point.

 Government Information

-Previous Government support package Better Off funding guidance - DIA website
+Department of Internal Affairs / Te Tari Taiwhenua - Previous Government support package Better Off funding guidance